benjaminleroy/user-guide/miscellaneous/calling-aimms/aimms-command-line-options.rst

 with the *\--run-only* option.
 This option requires the name of a procedure in the model, which will be executed after the project is opened.
-When you use the *\--run-only* option, all other initial project settings, such as the initial case, procedure and page settings (see :ref:`sec:deploy.end-user`), will be ignored.
+When you use the *\--run-only* option, all other initial project settings, such as the initial case, procedure and page settings, will be ignored.
 AIMMS will, however, call the procedures ``MainInitialization``, ``PostMainInitialization``, ``PreMainTermination``, ``MainTermination``, and all library initialization and termination procedures as usual.
 Once the procedure